What was your educational and professional background like?

 Tell us about your overall Application experience.

 Last year, I only applied to the business schools like Wharton, Kellogg and MIT Sloan, keeping rankings in mind.
-Unfortunately, I did not make it to these schools, primarily for two reasons – I hadn’t done much research about these schools and my story was not coherent.
-So, in the next year, I applied to a mix of middle- and top-tier schools.
-I realized as long as I can get to my intended goals, a middle-tier school is also good enough, and my story became much more understandable.
-My initial storyline was centred around entrepreneurship, which is very difficult to do in the US – but I hadn’t given that a lot of thought.
+I did not make it to these schools, primarily for two reasons – I hadn’t done much research about these schools and my story was not coherent.
+So, in the next year, I applied to another set of top-tier schools.
+I realized as long as I can get to my intended goals, these schools of my choice were great, and my story became much more understandable.
+My initial storyline was centered around entrepreneurship, which is very difficult to do in the US – but I hadn’t given that a lot of thought.
 So the second time around, I looked at the logical storyline that I can come up with and I built my story around that.
-My story was around coming back to consulting, and more B-Schools have 30-40% placements in that so I guess it rung well with them.
+My story was around coming back to consulting, and more B-Schools have 30-40% placements in that so I guess it has rung well with them.

 What prompted you to come to CrackVerbal?

 When I started planning to do MBA and essays that were required, I was completely blank.
 I did not know what to write, no matter how much I discussed it with my friends.
 That is when I thought of taking help from a consultancy.
 I spoke to a lot of consultancies from India and the US.
 I consciously chose an Indian consultant as they can deal with you much better than international consultants.
 Since I was in Bangalore and CrackVerbal was also in Bangalore, I approached them.
 They sounded good and had a good history of placing students in top-tier business schools.
 So, CrackVerbal was a natural choice for me.
 I also took help from my friends outside of CrackVerbal.
 CrackVerval helped me come up with a sensible storyline.